 Maintenance & repairs

 Routine maintenance and repair costs (e.g., fixing leaks, repainting, or servicing heating systems) are deductible.
-However, note that improvements or upgrades (e.g., installing a new kitchen) are typically considered capital expenses and may not qualify as deductions in the same way.
+But improvements or upgrades (e.g., installing a new kitchen) are typically considered capital expenses and may not qualify as deductions in the same way.

 Wear & tear allowances